x-mint/see-me/README.md

 ## Inspiration
 In the manufacturing, materials are affected by multiple external reasons and some portions of the end-products are produced with defects and become inoperable.
-Those outcomes increase operating cost and harm companies' reputation.
+To ensure quality, products are inspected manually before distributing to the customers.
+Manual inspection is slow, costly, ineffective and occasionally dangerous, especially in the steel manufacturing process.

 ## What it does
 SeeMe is an automatic metallic surface defect inspection system can alarm and provide the ability to take precautions in time.
 It helps to increase efficiency and maintain high quality in production.
-It can be tested very easily by just downloading the app to your smartphone and placing the phone in a mobile phone mount.
+It can be tested very easily by SeeMe mobile app or you can integrate SeeMe deep learning model to your environment to be used in real-time applications.

-SeeMe has two main components:
+SeeMe deep learning model has two main components:

 * Classifying surface defects
 * Localizing defected area